 ‘Emergence‘ is a new project written and led by Phil Merriman on piano and synths.
-Beats meet Bartók and synths meet strings…the music draws on influences from Jazz and R&B, to Classical and Indian genres.
+From beats to Bartók and synths to strings, the music draws on influences from Jazz and R&B, to Classical and Indian genres.

 The project features a stellar line-up including; Aref Durvesh (Nitin Sawhney/Sting/Jeff Beck), Nadim Teimoori (Stan Tracey), Raph Clarkson (World Service Project), Gustav Clarkson (Coull Quartet/Joni Mitchell/Terence Blanchard), Paul Kimber (Principle Double Bass, Royal Opera House) and Jon Ormston (Southbound/London Jazz Orchestra).